SWIMWEAR

 -

-Toy-style goggles that often come with cheap snorkel sets — they leak, fog up, and fall off.
+Toy-style novelty and cheap goggles — they leak, fog up, and fall off.

 -